austin-365/ms-tools/README.md

 # MS-Tools

-This repository contains the code used in paper "Acoustic correlates of the syllabic rhythm of speech: Modulation spectrum or local features of the temporal envelope" (DOI: 10.1016/j.neubiorev.2023.105111).
+This repository contains the code for analyzing the modulation spectrum.

 ## Prepare